Microfinance to Increase Agricultural Technology Adoption among Rural Farmers in India

 - Technology adoption

 Access to financial services, information, and exposure to risk are important factors that can affect the adoption of agricultural technology, which in turn influences the livelihoods of millions of farming households living in poverty around the world.
-Researchers are evaluating the expansion of a rural financial services provider in Tamil Nadu, India in order to understand how these three factors affect technology adoption and well-being among farming households.
+Researchers evaluated the expansion of a rural financial services provider in Tamil Nadu, India in order to understand how these three factors affect technology adoption and well-being among farming households.
 This evaluation is part of a larger evaluation of the organization’s expansion.

 The impact of financial access in a rural environment may be different from its impact in an urban context.
 In rural areas, financial products are often aimed at farmers and promoted as a way to help them adopt more productive agricultural technologies.
 For instance, increasing access to credit may provide farming households with the funds to make productive investments in agricultural technologies such as improved seeds or fertilizer.
 Financial products may also act as a safety net to help farmers cope with the risks inherent in agricultural production, such as crop loss from too little or too much rain, and other unexpected expenses.
 In addition, participating in microfinance groups may encourage farmers to share information about new farming technologies, potentially reducing the likelihood that farmers fail to adopt new technologies due to lack of information.
 To date there has been limited evidence on the impact of either microfinance or broader financial access in rural areas, especially its impact on agricultural technology adoption.